pc0618/fall-detection/README.md

 The automatic detection of falls has attracted considerable attention in the computer vision and pattern recognition communities.

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.
+The repository contains the following files:
+1. Source of downloading three Falling Datasets
+2. Dataset Pre-processing
+3. Source code for two models: a) optimal flow CNN b) I3D model
+4. Results presentation.

 ### Prerequisites